MicrosoftDocs/ai-builder/ai-builder-docs/collect-images.md

 ## Format and size

-The images you’ll feed your object detection model need to have these characteristics:
+The images you’ll feed your object detection model need these characteristics:

 - **Format**:

-  - .JPG
+  - JPG
-  - .PNG
+  - PNG
-  - .BMP
+  - BMP

 - **Size**:
   - 6 MB maximum

 ## Data quantity and data balance

 > [!NOTE]
-> For best results, use a data set that is smaller than 1.5 gb.
-When your data set exceeds 1.5 gb, AI Builder only uses 1.5 gb of your data to train and predict.
-Since you can’t control which data exceeding the 1.5 gb limit is not used, you should optimize your data to stay under 1.5 gb.
+> For best results, use a dataset that is smaller than 1.5 GB.
+When your dataset exceeds 1.5 GB, AI Builder only uses 1.5 GB of your data to train and predict.
+Because you can’t control which data exceeding the 1.5 GB limit is not used, you should optimize your data to stay under 1.5 GB.

 The most important thing is to upload enough images to train your AI model.
 We recommend at least 50 images per product for the training set as a starting point.
 With fewer images, there's a strong risk that your model will learn concepts that are in fact noise or irrelevant details.
 Training your model with more images will generally increase the accuracy of prediction results.